Bank of England's Carney hits back at guidance critics

 Since then, growth has picked up speed and unemployment has fallen faster than the BoE had expected, adding to doubts about how long the interest rate pledge will last.

-Carney faced barbed questions from members of the Treasury Committee in the House of Commons.
+Carney faced barbed questions from members of the Treasury Committee in Britain's lower house of parliament.

-One Conservative MP suggested forward guidance was "dead on arrival".
+One legislator from the same Conservative party as chancellor George Osborne, who appointed Carney, suggested forward guidance was "dead on arrival".
 Carney called that a "total failure of logic".

 He said markets would be factoring in a much earlier interest rate hike if the BoE had not spelt out its plan.